What Age Should Kids Get a Phone?

 When should I wait to get my kid a phone?

 If they’re already struggling to step away from the TV or computer to take care of homework, hygiene, or household chores, adding a phone won’t help.
-Help them balance their screen time with parental controls or with a strict “one hour of homework first” policy.
+Teach them how to balance their screen time with parental controls or with a strict “one hour of homework first” policy.
+(And be sure to model the behaviors you want to see from them—as the old PSA said, "I learned it by watching you!")

-Giving them a device that lets anyone talk to them at any time is a recipe for disaster since the bullying is likely to get worse when there’s no one observing it.
+Giving them a device that lets anyone talk to them at any time can be a recipe for disaster—bullying is likely to get worse when there’s no one observing it.

 But at the same time, your child shouldn’t be punished for other kids’ rude behavior.
 You don’t necessarily need to delay getting them a phone, but do approach this purchase with caution.

+The answer to the question of when a child should get a cell phone might be that a smartwatch is a smarter choice.
 For younger kids, start with a device—like a kids smartwatch—that gives you full control over their contact list.
-For kids age 13 and up, use a parental control app that lets you snoop on every message and/or sends you cyberbullying alerts.
+For kids age 13 and up, use a parental control app that lets you check in on messages and/or sends you cyberbullying alerts.

 Light Bulb